Hello from San Diego.

 Sit on a chair.
 Straighten your arms, bring your shoulder blades down, and then bring your seat up off of the chair slowly.

-This simple exercise targets the lower shoulder blades while relaxing the upper traps muscles, which are usually tight or stiff in most women.
+This simple exercise targets the lower shoulder blades while relaxing the upper trap muscles, which are usually tight or stiff in most women.

 Perform one set of 5 reps in a smooth, controlled movement, with a good stop at the end for 1 to 2 seconds.
 You should feel the muscles in your shoulder blade, specifically working the lower part.